onewayautomation/aqw-opcua-server/README.md

 - To fetch weather data, you will use the API from [DarkSky API - Weather](https://darksky.net/dev).
 	* If you do not already have an account, you will need to [create one](https://darksky.net/dev/register) in order to request an API Key.
 	* In `WebService.cpp` class implementation, replace the value of `WebService::KEY_API_DARKSKY` constant with your own API KEY that you received from your registration above.
 You can go directly to this constant location searching for TODO in the project.
-- Check the `TODO` in the `Application.cpp` source code, the `for loop condition` inside the method `requestCountries` is currently limited to request locations from only 3 countries.
-If you want to request all the countries, change the `for loop condition` from `3` to	`allCountries.size()` **BUT IF
-YOU DO THAT, BE AWARE THAT ALL THE COUNTRIES AND LOCATIONS WILL BE DOWNLOAD AND YOU MAY REACH THE LIMIT OF REQUESTS PER DAY FROM THE DARKSKY WEATHER API.**
 - Check the `TODO` in the `WebService.cpp` source code,  the constant `INTERVAL_DOWNLOAD_WEATHER_DATA` controls the interval in minutes of the download of weather data.
 - Build & run!